LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 1. Select the interaction.
 2. Click <img style="width:25px" src="img/ConvoBuilder/icon_ellipsis.png"> in its upper-right corner, and select **Delete** from the menu that appears.
 3. Click **Continue** to confirm the deletion.

+### Troubleshooting

+For troubleshooting help when working with interactions, see [here](conversation-builder-interactions-troubleshooting.html).